sarahethompson/daggerverse/serverless/README.md

 Functions for using the [Serverless](https://www.serverless.com/framework/docs/providers/aws/cli-reference) framework.

-Currently, only deploying is supported.
+Currently, only deploying to AWS is supported.

 ## Deploying